+For donation after circulatory death, only Maastricht criteria 3 and 4 patients are eligible.
+The Maastricht criteria were established in 1995 in order to describe a population of potential donors distinct from the conventional braindead population, which at that stage was referred to as "beating-heart donation" (Kootstra et al, 1995).
+Specifically, these classifications refer to organ donors who are defined by circulatory death.
 Category 1 are “dead on arrival” – unknown warm ischaemia time, organs are probably useless.
 Category 2 failed resuscitation in ED – also unknown warm ischaemia time.
-Category 3 have treatment withdrawn in ICU – controlled, known warm ischaemia time Category 4 have an unexpected cardiac arrest during or after the determination of brain death.
-Once treatment is withdrawn, death is expect to follow quickly (because if it doesn’t, the warm ischaemia time is exceeded, and the organs are of no use) Nothing disqualifies you from being a donor
+Category 3 have treatment withdrawn in ICU – controlled, known warm ischaemia time.
+Category 4 have an unexpected cardiac arrest during or after the determination of brain death.
+Once treatment is withdrawn, death is expect to follow quickly (because if it doesn’t, the warm ischaemia time is exceeded, and the organs are irretrievably lost).

 At what stage is this option introduced into the conversation?
 Some might say, the best time is years before death, with loved ones, around a dinner table.
 Practically speaking, the best practice is to raise organ donation only after the discussion of dying and palliative therapy has taken place.
 It is absolutely essential that the decision to withdraw treatment must be made independently of the decision to discuss organ donation.